Stay in touch

 If you’re having trastuzumab (Herceptin), hormone therapy may be given at the same time.

-Hormone therapy is used to treat ER+ breast cancer that has come back (recurrence) or that has spread to another part of the body (secondary breast cancer).
+Hormone therapy can be used to treat breast cancer that has come back (recurrence) or that has spread to another part of the body (secondary breast cancer).

 Women at moderate or high risk of breast cancer because of their family history may be offered hormone therapy to reduce their risk of developing breast cancer.

 Like any treatment, hormone therapy can cause side effects.
 Everyone reacts differently to drugs and some people have more side effects than others.

-The most common side effects of hormone therapy are menopausal symptoms, such as:
+The most common side effects of hormone therapy are menopausal symptoms such as: